../vm-guest-os-debian

 -drive if=virtio,format=raw,file="${GUEST_IMAGE_NAME}"

-Once the VM finishes booting the guest OS, you need to log in with the root user and check if the network is working using the apt update command (which downloads package information).
+Once the VM finishes booting the guest OS, you need to log in with the root user and check if the network is working using the apt update command (which downloads packages information).
 If there are network issues, it might be necessary to change the default -netdev settings.
 Below is a list of the ones that could be changed (from man qemu-system-x86_64).

 restrict=on|off

-If this option is enabled, the guest will be isolated, i.e. it will not be able to contact the host and no guest IP packets will be routed over the host to
+If this option is enabled, the guest will be isolated, i.e. it will not be able to contact the host and no guest IP packets will be routed over the host to the outside.
+This option does not affect any explicitly set forwarding rules.

 net=addr[/mask]

 Set IP network address the guest will see.
 Optionally specify the netmask, either in the form a.b.c.d or as number of valid top-most bits.
-Default is
+Default is 10.0.2.0/24.

 host=addr